The Ultimate Whey Protein Guide

 Furthermore, a good Whey Protein has low amounts of carbohydrates (5-10g/100g) and fats (4-8g/100g).

 Here is our list of Best Whey Protein Supplements from the market.

 Does Whey get fat?
 Does Whey lose weight?

-To get fat, there must be an excess of calories, that is, we eat more calories per day than what we consume, so it doesn't just depend on Whey.
+To get fat, there must be an excess of calories, that is, we eat more calories per day than we consume, so it doesn't just depend on Whey.